Jar Jar Binks: Character reassessment

 I actually felt terrible that Ahmed Best suffered so much.
 I remember when he came out to [ILM headquarters] Kerner and I met him, showed him around, and I said, "We're really interested in having your interpretation of this character.
 You're going to bring a lot to this, the personality is something that we have not experienced that yet.
 And that's going to be your part in it."

 And he was this kid in his twenties, who did that beautiful Stomp, that show that he was involved in, which we all got to see.
 George let us see a special [performance] of that -- yeah, that was during a company meeting.
 There was a big theater up there in San Rafael, and the company meeting turned out to be a little bit of conversation and then we got to see Stomp.
 Ahmed was in that thing, and I was just like, "This is so cool!"
 It was just wonderful.

 So here he was, this kid I think had hoped that this was going to be something that transformed his life in a really great way.
 Who wouldn't think that?
 It's an opportunity to work on a Star Wars movie.

 — —Digital model designer Jean Bolte remembers meeting actor Ahmed Best.

-Since the release of The Phantom Menace, cast and crew who have worked on the Star Wars films and viewers have defended Jar Jar Binks (as well as Ahmed Best).
+Since the release of The Phantom Menace, cast and crew who have worked on the Star Wars films and viewers have defended Jar Jar Binks (as well as Best).

-George Lucas defended Jar Jar by clarifying that the Star Wars films were made for 12-year-old children.
+Lucas defended Jar Jar by clarifying that the Star Wars films were made for 12-year-old children.
 He has said from the beginning in early interviews for A New Hope that the series was intended for children.
 In April 2019, during the annual Star Wars Celebration event ahead of the 20th anniversary panel for The Phantom Menace, George Lucas named Jar Jar as his favorite Star Wars character.

 In an interview with IGN during the premiere of The Force Awakens, Yoda's performer Frank Oz stated that Jar Jar Binks is his favorite character: "I love Jar Jar Binks.
 I swear to god I do ...
 When I saw that script I thought he was a fantastic character and I don't know what the heck happened ...
 I thought he was fantastic; he was hysterical.
 He reminded me of Abbott and Costello."